During mid-week holidays the libraries are open until 14.00. On holidays the libraries are closed.

 Savonia-Finna is your starting place

 Information retrieval should almost always start at Savonia-Finna information service.
 Through Savonia-Finna’s various tabs you can find materials from the libraries of Finnish universities, as well as Finnish newspaper articles.
-Through the National Repository Library tab you can order magazine articles to your own e-mail.
+Through the National Repository Library tab you can order magazine articles.
 On the International e-articles tab, you will find numerous peer-reviewed studies and articles from several different disciplines and publishers in electronic format.
 A search is useful when you only need a few articles or want to map out how much has been written on a topic.
 Databases found in the Information Seeker’s guides are suitable for more detailed searches.

 Did you find the reference only, but you don’t get the full article or research to read?
 See the Basics of Information Retrieval Guide for tips on locating material.
 Didn’t help?
 If necessary, the material is ordered as a remote service from elsewhere in Finland or abroad.
 For the thesis, you can get five free domestic interlibrary loans or article copies.